metaterminal/metaterminal.fyi/content/annotated-baru-cormorant/_index.md

 The *Baru Cormorant* series, by Seth Dickinson, is an epic fantasy series debuted in 2014 with its first installment, *The Traitor Baru Cormorant*.
 It is also a political treatise, a queer character study, and a real-world mirror; and every page fizzes and bubbles with secret meaning.

+You want an actual blurb?
+As [Bryn canmom](https://canmom.art/crit/baru/) puts it: it's about colonialism, lesbians, money, cancer, and boats.
+If you like any of these things, then just go read it.

 There is much to account for in these novels.
 Thoughtful worldbuilding.
 Historical allusions.
 Unsolved (but solvable) murders.
 Hidden agendas abound... double, triple, even *quadruple* agents wind their way through the plot.
 So, inspired by Andrew Plotkin's [Draco Concordans](https://eblong.com/draconc/) (for John M Ford's similarly excellent [The Dragon Waiting](https://en.wikipedia.org/wiki/The_Dragon_Waiting)), I present to you the *Annotated Baru Cormorant*.

 The goal is to document everything a reader might miss.
 Much of this may be unnecessary.
 My hope is to, at least, provide a deeper understanding to all the hidden aspects of these books.